antimof/UxPlay/README.txt

 Options:

+**-p** allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
+By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011. -p n (e.g. -p 35000) sets TCP and UDP ports n, n+1, n+2. -p n1,n2,n3 (comma-separated values) sets each port separately; -p n1,n2 sets ports n1,n2,n2+1. -p tcp n or -p udp n sets just the TCP or UDP ports.
+Ports must be in the range \[1024-65535\].

+If the -p option is not used, the ports are chosen dynamically (randomly), which will not work if a firewall is running.

 **-n server\_name** (Default: UxPlay); server\_name\@\_hostname\_ will
 be the name that appears offering AirPlay services to your iPad, iPhone etc, where *hostname* is the name of the server running uxplay.
 This